IonicaBizau/statique/DOCUMENTATION.md

 }
 ```

 The paths should be relative to the server's root directory.
+If an error
+page's path is not found at the specified location, infinite recursion
+occurs and the server crashes.

 #### Return
 - **Statique** The `Statique` instance.